-Hepatitis lasting > 6 mo is generally defined as chronic, although this duration is arbitrary.
+Hepatitis lasting > 6 months is generally defined as chronic, although this duration is arbitrary.

-Hepatitis B virus (HBV) and hepatitis C virus (HCV) are frequent causes of chronic hepatitis; 5 to 10% of cases of HBV infection, with or without hepatitis D virus (HDV) coinfection, and about 75% of cases of HCV infection become chronic.
-Rates are higher for HBV infection in children (eg, up to 90% of infected neonates and 30 to 50% of young children).
+Hepatitis B virus (HBV) and hepatitis C virus (HCV) are frequent causes of chronic hepatitis; 5 to 10% of cases of HBV infection, with or without hepatitis D Hepatitis D Hepatitis D is caused by a defective RNA virus (delta agent) that can replicate only in the presence of hepatitis B virus.
+It occurs uncommonly as a coinfection with acute hepatitis B or as... read more virus (HDV) coinfection, and about 75% of cases of HCV infection become chronic.
+Rates are higher for developing chronic HBV infection in children (eg, up to 90% of infected neonates and 25 to 50% of young children).
 Although the mechanism of chronicity is uncertain, liver injury is mostly determined by the patient’s immune reaction to the infection.

 Rarely, hepatitis E virus genotype 3 has been implicated in chronic hepatitis.

 Hepatitis A virus does not cause chronic hepatitis.

 NAFLD develops most often in patients with at least one of the following risk factors:

 NASH is the progressive form of NAFLD that causes chronic hepatitis.

 Alcohol-related liver disease (a combination of fatty liver, diffuse liver inflammation, and liver necrosis) results from excess alcohol consumption.